 European Commission DGI-b ALFA Programme Circa 1999

 Restored and archived for Dr. Roger Platt's International Studies II course, this website is required reading for all students in this program.
 Dr. Platt is considered an expert in multiple fields, including European history, and came to the university after several years as a recognized leader in the high tech field of cloud implemented software development.
-He founded a startup focused on modernizing legacy systems which was one of the leaders in introducing DevOps and other tool based processes into the creation of advanced applications handling big data.
+He founded a startup focused on using machine learning to assist in medical waste disposal but specifically addressing the disposal of used syringes and other small hazardous "sharps".
+He was one of the leaders in introducing DevOps and other tool based processes into the creation of advanced applications handling big data.
 His background in both tech and international topics has made this course a hugely popular one.
-Students are encouraged to sign up early to ensure placement.
+Students are encouraged to sign up early to ensure placement!

 NOTE: Content is from the site's 1999 archived pages.